eltang/qmk_firmware/keyboards/ergodox_ez/keymaps/ordinary/readme.md

 ### RShift ###

 The Ordinary Layout locks layers by pressing both of a pair of shift keys.
-This interferes with the QMK firmware magic sequence, which is LShift+RShift.
+This interferes with the magic sequence, which is LShift+RShift.
 To work around this, both of the Capitals Shift keys produce a *Left Shift* keystroke.
 If for some reason a person needs *Right Shift* they can find it by pressing a Special Shift key, then the Capitals Shift key on the right side of the keyboard.

 ****